 The residue of your estate - after having made provisions for your dependants you may choose to bequeath the remainder of your estate to UCT.

 A life assurance policy - you can sign over an existing policy or take out a new one, naming UCT as the beneficiary.

 Real estate, artworks, antiques, jewellery and other valuables.

 It is advisable to talk to your lawyer, estate administrator, or financial adviser about the best choice for you and your family.

 Dr Max Price and former Vice-Chancellor Dr Stuart Saunders (its Patron) have revitalized the Heritage Society to acknowledge the commitment and support of donors who make deferred gifts to UCT through bequests.

 Your membership will ensure that you are appropriately acknowledged, and kept abreast of University activities via dedicated Heritage Society events during each year.
 You may also choose to remain anonymous.
 We request that you simply inform us that you have included UCT in your will.

-To discuss this matter in strictest confidence, please contact Mr René Nolte, Bequests Officer, or Mr Lungile Jacobs, Senior Manager for Alumni and Individual Giving.
+To discuss this matter in strictest confidence, please contact our Legacy Manager: Mr Fahim Docrat.